New Lower Bounds for van der Waerden Numbers Using Distributed Computing: Introduction

 The paper is organized as follows.
-Section 2 presents the three known constructions of certificates for establishing lower bounds.
-Section 3 gives reasons to believe that these constructions establish tight lower bounds.
-Section 4 explains the computational resources employed to find these constructions.
-Section 5 describes the lower bounds that were found and presents a conjecture on the growth rate of van der Waerden numbers in $k$.
+Section 2 presents the constructions utilized.
+Section 3 gives evidence that the bounds generated are tight.
+Section 4 explains our computational infrastructure.
+Section 5 describes our results.
+Section 6 discusses the structure of the der Waerden number and presents three conjectures based on our findings.